apache/geode/Troubleshooting-Native-Memory.md

 	Max realtime priority     0                    0
 	Max realtime timeout      unlimited            unlimited            us

 The **Max processes** value is the one of interest for native memory issues.

-A native memory issue will manifest as an **OutOfMemoryError** with the message *'unable to create new native thread'* thrown either by GemFire thread or an application thread.
-The error must contain the *'unable to create new native thread'* message and not the *'Java heap space'* message (see [[Troubleshooting Heap]] for details on that issue).
-An example of the error is shown below.

-	[severe 2008/09/29 10:56:12.919 EDT <Message Dispatcher for 127.0.0.1:2879> tid=0x56f]
-	 Uncaught exception in thread <Message Dispatcher for 127.0.0.1:2879>
-	 Caused by: java.lang.OutOfMemoryError: unable to create new native thread at java.lang.Thread.start0(Native Method)
-	         at java.lang.Thread.start(Thread.java:597)
+In this case, soft limit of 1024 is too low.
 ###vsd
 Another way to check whether there is a native memory issue is to use *vsd* to display the free memory and number of threads contained in a given GemFire statistics archive.
 The **VMStats threads** statistic shows the number of threads in the JVM.
 The **LinuxSystemStats freeMemory** shows the available free memory in the OS.
 ####VMStats